- 18.07 (released) ...

 Now let's look at some other ways in which you can customize the layout the EiffelStudio tools.

-After considerable experience using EiffelStudio, you may decide that certain changes to the default make sense for the way that you work.
+As you gain more experience with EiffelStudio, you may want to adapt the layout to your personal preferences.
 For example, you may always want to have certain tools visible which were not visible by default.
 Once you make a change like this, EiffelStudio generally remembers that change and it will be in force the next time you open EiffelStudio.
 But you can also save a complete tools layout and recall it at a later time.
 For example, you might have two or three different development modes that you work in, and have a saved tools layout for each.

 The ways in which the EiffelStudio tools can be arranged are nearly endless.
 You can make tools visible or hide them.
 You can make almost any tool a tab in almost any pane.
 You can re-order the tabs for a pane.
 You can pull tools completely out of EiffelStudio as free-floating windows.
 You can create additional panes as needed.
 Almost any pane can be "pinned" open or "auto hidden".